mcu-tools/mcuboot/boot/cypress/README.md

     cd mcuboot
     git submodule update --init --recursive

 ### Building solution

-The root directory for build is `boot/cypress`.
+Root directory for build is **boot/cypress.**

-The root folder contains a make-files infrastructure for building both MCUBootApp bootloading-application and BlinkyApp user-application.
+This folder contains make files infrastructure for building both MCUboot Bootloader and sample BlinkyApp application used for Bootloader demo functionality.

-For instructions on how to build and upload MCUBootApp bootloading-application and sample user-application, refer to the [MCUBootApp.md](MCUBootApp/MCUBootApp.md) and [BlinkyApp.md](BlinkyApp/BlinkyApp.md) files in corresponding folders.
+Instructions on how to build and upload MCUBootApp bootloader application and sample user applocation are located in `Readme.md` files in corresponding folders.

-**Toolchain**
+Supported platforms for `MCUboot`, `BlinkyApp`:

 **GCC_ARM** is only supported (built and verified on GCC 9.3.1).